Updates and announcements

 - Supporting you through virtual on-boarding of new students

-There are a number of programs that are available to employers to support you in hiring this Summer.
+There are a number of programs that are available to employers to support you in hiring Ted Rogers Co-op Students:

 - Technation Subsidy, external link, opens in new window - Technation has developed a wage subsidy program to support businesses by financing their decisions to hire a student for work-integrated learning opportunities and allowing students to be immersed in technology while applying their learning in real-world settings.
-This funding can be stacked with the Ontario Co-operative Education Tax Credit, to increase the value to you
+This subsidy offers 50% up to $5000 per eligible student role.
+This funding can be stacked with the Ontario Co-operative Education Tax Credit, to increase the value to you (see below).

-- The Canada Emergency Wage Subsidy, external link - this provides a 75% wage subsidy to eligible employers for up to 12 weeks, retroactive to March 15, 2020
+- The Canada Emergency Wage Subsidy, external link, opens in new window- this provides a 75-per-cent wage subsidy to eligible employers for up to 12 weeks, retroactive to March 15, 2020.

-- Canada Emergency Business Account, external link- will be implemented by eligible financial institutions in cooperation with Export Development Canada (EDC).
-This $25 billion program will provide interest-free loans of up to $40,000 to small businesses and not-for-profit companies, to help cover their operating costs during a period where their revenues have been temporarily reduced, due to the economic impacts of the COVID-19 virus
+- Canada Emergency, external link, opens in new window Business Account, external link- will be implemented by eligible financial institutions in cooperation with Export Development Canada (EDC).
+This $25 billion program will provide interest-free loans of up to $40,000 to small businesses and not-for-profit companies, to help cover their operating costs during a period where their revenues have been temporarily reduced, due to the economic impacts of the COVID-19 virus.

 For students you have already hired or extended an offer to, we recognize changes may have to be made to the employment contract: